gm-companion/gm-companion.github.io/content/en/docs/getting-started.md

 - Open your characters folder (see "Paths" settings)
 - Create a new folder and name it after the character
-- Place images of the character sheet inside
+- Place PDF or images of the character sheet inside

 [See the full documentation](/docs/tools/characters)